bramkn/ExactOnline/n8n-nodes-exact-online/README.md

 The node can be installed with the community package feature.
 It can also be installed manually.
 If you need more information on that, please refer to the n8n docs.

+Make sure to restart n8n when you have installed the node.
+> :warning: **Make sure to restart n8n when you have installed the node.**

 ## Setup instructions

 To setup this node you will have to create an App in Exact online.
 Below there is a step by step guide on how to do this.